 Back to our Gang of Eight.
 As we’ve said, we lavished care on them when they were young, and they rewarded us with bloom for six months each year.

-They happily endured hot droughty summers, and all the care they needed took only minutes out of a gardening year.
+They happily endured hot droughty summers, and frosty winters.
+All the care they needed took only minutes out of a gardening year.

-Eventually pests would discover our lovely grove, but even then, routing pests was not time-consuming.
+There came a time when pests would discover our lovely grove, but even then, routing pests was not especially time-consuming.